woofwoofinc/rktmachine/docs/rkt.rst

     UUID        APP             IMAGE NAME      STATE   CREATED     STARTED     NETWORKS c7d3aaca    dev-rktmachine  dev-rktmachine  exited  6 days ago  6 days ago

-Eventually, stopped containers can be removed by running rkt gc.
-This has a grace period of 30 minutes where stopped containers are not removed.
+Stopped containers can be removed permanently by running ``rkt gc``.
+This has a default grace period of 30 minutes where stopped containers are not removed.
 The garbage collection can be forced by setting the grace period to zero with ``--grace-period=0s``.

 ::